EudiaApentsui/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Add execute permission to u and g and read permission to o

 Add execution permission to all

+Give all permissions to only other users